wyderkat/minibufexpl.vim/README.md

 # MiniBufExpl with spaces

-This is fork where buffers names are separeted by spaces, instead of brackets [].
+This is a fork where buffers names are separeted by spaces, instead of brackets [].
 It gives me easier to find look.
 And in my opinion it's  more elegant.

 # MiniBufExpl